regiellis/sdxl-workflow-rl/README.md

 * Model not found: Confirm the filename and that it resides in the correct models subfolder.
 * Control not applying: Lower or raise the strength parameter; verify the correct control type mapping for union.
 * Performance issues: See Reallusion performance guidance (link above) and ensure GPU VRAM isn’t saturated by excessive LoRAs.
+* Style not applying: Confirm IP-Adapter nodes are present and `image_path` resolves.
+Verify the IP-Adapter model weights are installed (some presets require additional model files).
+* Style too strong: Lower `weight` or set `weight_type` to a gentler curve (`linear`).
+* API submission fails: Make sure you wrapped the graph as `{ "prompt": { ... } }` and escaped backslashes on Windows paths.

 ---